 Sign, menu board.
-A freestanding sign oriented to the drive-through lane for a restaurant that advertises the menu items available from the drive-through window. and which has not more than 20% of the total area for such a sign utilized for business identification.
+A freestanding sign oriented to the drive-through lane for a restaurant that advertises the menu items available from the drive-through window.

 Sign, mobile.
 A sign which is attached to, mounted on, pasted on, painted or drawn on any vehicle, whether motorized or drawn, which is placed, parked or maintained at one particular location.